WesalMegahed/Animated-Graph-with-R/README.md

-# Animated-Graph-with-R
-Animated Graphs in R using gganimate
+📊 Animated Graphs in R using gganimate

 This project demonstrates how to create animated visualizations in R using ggplot2, gganimate, and gifski.
 It is designed as a tutorial example and uses the built-in economics dataset from ggplot2.